× Search

 Improving water sustainability in the supply chain

 However, the water we consume and the wastewater we create has significant environmental impacts.
 Parts of the UK can often suffer from water scarcity.
 Pollution is a constant threat.
-The taps won’t turn off any time soon, but the availability of water to meet industry, business and household demands, let alone what nature needs to keep it afloat, often means we get close to going short.
-As recently as Summer 2022 parts of the UK came very close to drought conditions.
-Conversely however, recent flooding has contributed to pollution and infrastructural problems.
+The availability of water to meet industry, business and household demands, let alone what nature’s needs, often means we get close to going short.
+Parts of the UK recently came very close to drought conditions.
+Conversely however, recent flooding has contributed to major pollution and infrastructural problems.
 Controlling and managing water in a safe and nature positive way is a constant challenge.

 A Greenshank on the Isles of Scilly

-Add to this the energy and materials required to make our water drinkable, and to clean our wastewater before returning it to nature, and you soon realise that there is a lot invested in each and every litre of tap water.
+Add to this the energy and materials required to make our water drinkable, and to clean our wastewater before returning it to nature, and you soon realise that there is a lot invested in every litre of tap water.
 Knowing this can inspire us to be more efficient and sparing with the water we use.
 Using collected rainwater for dust suppression instead of tap water is a great example of lateral thinking and saving resources.
-We also must ensure wastewater is properly treated and managed to avoid spills and pollution, and we need to take more action to incorporate “green and blue infrastructure” considerations into our care for, and enhancement of, the wider built environment.
+We also must ensure wastewater is properly treated and managed to avoid spills and pollution from our effluent.
+We also need to take more action to incorporate “green and blue infrastructure” considerations into our care and enhancement of the wider built environment.

-Elsewhere around the world water is often a critical scarce resource, through climatic conditions but also through excessive demand from industry and agriculture, mismanagement, lack of care and poor, leaky or non-existent infrastructure.
-Therefore as responsible customers we have to not only consider our direct water use, but also the global water footprint within our supply chains.
+Elsewhere in the world water is often a critical scarce resource, through climatic conditions but also through excessive demand from industry and agriculture, mismanagement, lack of care and poor, leaky or non-existent infrastructure.
+Therefore as responsible customers we have to not only consider our direct water use, but also the global water footprint and environmental impacts within our supply chains.

 We are losing species diversity at an alarming rate.
 Protecting, enhancing and creating new water based habitats can help to address this slide and improve the prospects for all of us, as well as the species that rely on these environments.
-There is a growing movement back towards nature positive solutions.
-How we manage and use water has a huge role to play in making this work.
+There is a growing movement back towards Nature Positive solutions, based on increasing understanding that if we break nature we break our most important ally in the path towards net zero.

-The School has produced an updated e-learning module explaining how its use can deliver project and sustainability gains whilst providing benefits in proximity to nature, leisure amenities and wellbeing for users or the built environment and its environs.
+The School has produced an updated e-learning module explaining how its use can deliver project and sustainability gains whilst providing benefits in; proximity to nature, leisure amenities and wellbeing for users or the built environment and its surroundings.

 Access the module